habbbe/anpa-rs/README.md

 - [JSON parser](src/lib/json.rs): JSON DOM parser.
 It's only ~30 LOC and gives a good overview on how to use the library, including recursive parsers.
 - [SemVer Parser](src/lib/semver.rs): a parser for the SemVer format

+These parsers can be enabled using the features "json" and "semver" respectively.

 ### Dependencies